Welcome from the Chair

 In the meantime, MDS-ES is planning the movement disorders education for the 1st EAN Congress in Berlin, Germany, June 20-23, 2015, and for the 2nd EAN Congress in Copenhagen, Denmark, May 28-31, 2016.
-Another exciting new collaboration is an agreement with the European Association of Nuclear Medicine for the MDS-ES to organize a joint symposium at their annual meeting in Gothenburg, Sweden, October 18-22, 2014.
+Another exciting new collaboration was an agreement with the European Association of Nuclear Medicine for the MDS-ES to organize a joint symposium at their annual meeting which took place in Gothenburg, Sweden, October 18-22, 2014.

-MDS-ES is also expanding this collaborative spirit into the educational initiatives; the section partnered with the MDS Task Force on Africa to help Sub-Saharan African residents participate in educational courses and the MDS-ES Visiting Trainee Grant program, and has increased the number of Developing World Educational Programs in the region from 1 in 2013, to 6 in 2014.
+MDS-ES is also expanding this collaborative spirit into the educational initiatives.
+The section partnered with the MDS Task Force on Africa to help Sub-Saharan African residents participate in educational courses and the MDS-ES Visiting Trainee Grant program, and has increased the number of Developing World Educational Programs in the region from one in 2013 to six in 2014.

 In fact, the Section has developed more courses in 2014 than any year prior, including orphan topic courses on PSP and MSA and a 3-year teaching course series in Morocco that will complete in Casablanca in 2015.
-By increasing our educational portfolio, MDS-ES has been able to reach more countries, including countries where programs have not been held previously.
-These countries include: Bulgaria, Hungary, Moldova, Serbia, Slovenia, Udmurtia, and Ukraine.
+By increasing our educational portfolio, MDS-ES has been able to reach more countries, including countries where programs have not been held previously, including: Bulgaria, Hungary, Moldova, Serbia, Slovenia, Udmurtia, and Ukraine.